bucatinicode/react-model-store/README.md

 The simple state management library for React.

-This library provides model-based state management.
+This library provides model-based state management with Hooks and Context API of React.

 ## Install